STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_pytorch/README.md

 ### Hardware

 - [NUCLEO-F401RE](https://www.st.com/en/evaluation-tools/nucleo-f401re.html): STM32 Nucleo board supported by ST tools and software packages.
+Alternatively, [NUCLEO-U575ZI-Q](https://www.st.com/en/evaluation-tools/nucleo-u575zi-q.html) can be used.

     ![NUCLEO-F401RE](images/nucleo-f401re.png)

 - [X-NUCLEO-IKS4A1](https://www.st.com/en/ecosystems/x-nucleo-iks4a1.html): motion MEMS and environmental sensors expansion board, which must be connected to the NUCLEO-F401RE through the Arduino UNO V3 connector.
+Alternatively, [X-NUCLEO-IKS5A1](https://www.st.com/en/evaluation-tools/x-nucleo-iks5a1.html) can be used.

     ![X-NUCLEO-IKS4A1](images/x-nucleo-iks4a1.png)